-As more professionals look to sprinkle some remote working time into their week or get a start-up off the ground, the home office has taken on new importance.
-These 10 gorgeous spaces manage to seamlessly combine practicality with inspired decorating choices.
+The home office has taken on new importance of late.
+These gorgeous spaces manage to seamlessly combine practicality with inspired decorating choices.
 The result?
 Rooms that would make even paying bills feel decidedly chic.

 Go Light and Airy